bcgov/hcap/README.md

 To deploy the database to OpenShift, use the Makefile target `make db-create`.

 To shell into the database, find the name of one of the pods created by the deployment (e.g. `hcap-mongodb-0`).
 Use the OpenShift CLI to remote shell into the pod via `oc rsh hcap-mongodb-0`.
 This will allow the user to use standard Mongo CLI commands (`mongo -u USERNAME -p PASSWORD DATABASE`) to interact with the data within the MongoDB replica set.
 This is far from an ideal way to access the data within the cluster and should be corrected.

-At the time of writing, the DB schema was applied to the database by remote shelling into one of the application pods (`oc rsh hcap-server`) and running the relevant NPM script (`cd server && npm run db:seed`).

 ### Database Backups